 But! (and this is a big but that I just can’t lie about), the email is very “I” focused.
 Let’s take a look again, highlighting all “I” focused sentences in a dark red:

 And again with all the ‘You’ focused sentences or fragments in green:

-(There’s one yellow sentence — I honestly can’t decide if it’s ‘me’ or ‘you’ focused.
-It’s addressed to the reader [you…], but it’s about work that the sender has done [me].
-I’m splitting the difference and leaving it yellow).
+That line is addressed to the reader (“You can…”), but it’s about work that the sender has done (an “I” focus).
+I’m splitting the difference and marking it yellow.